8 Simple Pleasures to Enjoy After 60 (#6 Will Surprise You!)

 It seems that I have grown to be very satisfied.
 There isn’t much that I need or even want beyond what I have or can procure easily at this point of my life.

 I was glad to be reminded of this when I benevolently agreed to listen to the sales pitch of a young man last week.
-After assuring him that I was familiar with his product and would not be purchasing anything, he still wanted to meet with me since he would earn scholarship credit for any presentation he made.
+After assuring him that I was familiar with his product and would not be purchasing anything, he still wanted to give it a go since he would earn scholarship credit for any presentation he made.

 I gave him my time, and he did a decent presentation.
 I was happy to help him towards his scholarship, if that was, indeed, the real gain for him.

-The best part of the 45-minute investment I made in this young stranger was to realize that, while he did have a good product and I might have enjoyed adding one or two of his knives to my kitchen collection, I am perfectly content with the slightly inferior ones I have that function well enough.
+The best part of my time investment in this young stranger was to realize that, while he did have a good product and I might have enjoyed adding one or two of his knives to my kitchen collection, I am perfectly content with the slightly inferior ones I have that function well enough.

 That bit of interaction made me think of other relatively simple items I own and use that I am perfectly content to have.
 Here is a list of some of my favorite (and simple) enjoyments: